smitmartijn/networkinsight-cookbook/manuscript/ch-architecture.md

 ## Platform

 When you log into Network Insight via your browser and look at all the marvelous data that has been collected, you're looking at the interface of the Platform.
 It is the doorway into Network Insight and houses the data that is collected from your environment.
-Collection itself happens at the Collector layer, but the Platform keeps the data persistently, where the Collector only has temporary data.
+Data collection happens at the Collector layer, but the Platform keeps the data persistently, where the Collector only has temporary data.

 There are a few options to vertically scale, meaning there's a t-shirt size to the resources that a single appliance will consume.
 At the time of this writing, you've got the option between **medium**, **large** or **extra-large**.
-You can also scale out the Platform layer horizontally to support storing more data, but more on that in chapter [Scalability and Availability (Clustering)]{.underline}**.** In any case, always consult the most recent [documentation](https://docs.vmware.com/en/VMware-vRealize-Network-Insight/index.html) on which t-shirt size you need to pick and to determine whether you need to build a cluster to provide support for the size of the environment it's going to monitor.
+You can also scale out the Platform layer horizontally to support storing more data, but more on that in chapter [Scalability and Availability (Clustering)]{#ch-clustering}.
+In any case, always consult the most recent [documentation](https://docs.vmware.com/en/VMware-vRealize-Network-Insight/index.html) on which t-shirt size you need to pick and to determine whether you need to build a cluster to provide support for the size of the environment it's going to monitor.

 The Platform layer can have multiple Collectors from which it receives data from.
 Communication between the Platform and Collector only happens one-way, from the Collector to the Platform.
 This means there does not have to be direct connectivity from the Platform towards the Collectors, which can be put behind a NAT boundary.
 As long as the Collector can reach the Platform, you're good to go.